 Metal fume fever, also called brass-founders’ ague or zinc shakes, is caused by inhaling industrial zinc oxide fumes; it results in fever, dyspnea, nausea, fatigue, and myalgias.
 Symptom onset is usually 4 to 12 h after exposure.
 Symptoms usually resolve after 12 to 24 h in a zinc-free environment.

-Diagnosis is usually based on the time course and a history of exposure.
+Diagnosis of zinc toxicity is usually based on the time course and a history of exposure.

 Treatment of zinc toxicity consists of eliminating exposure to zinc; no antidotes are available.